NOBODY PACKS YOUR STUFF THE WAY YOU DO

 - Label any boxes with flammable items.
 (Moving companies will not move anything flammable.)

 - Pack books in small boxes and label them HEAVY.

-- When packing yourself, use every possible storage container/bag/tote that you own in order to have as few loose items as possible.
+- When packing your stuff yourself, use every possible storage container/bag/tote that you own in order to have as few loose items as possible.